RIDECI/NEMESIS_ROUTES_AND_TRACKING_BACKEND/README.md

 # 🧪 Testing

-Testing is a essential part of the project functionability, this part will show the code coverage and code quality analazing with tools like JaCoCo and SonarQube.
+Testing is a essential part of the project functionability, this part will show the code coverage and code quality analazing with tools like JaCoCo and SonarQe.

 ### 📊 Code Coverage (JaCoCo)
 ---